 - 7.1.
 The council's cash flow reflects the day to day cash position experienced.
 The daily cash position is dependent on income received and expenditure made on any given day. - 7.2.
-Projected cash flow for the quarter 01 September 2009 to 31 December 2009 is detailed graphically in Appendix 3 to the report.
-The graph shows a daily cash flow position moving between positive and negative balances. - 7.3.
-The cumulative cash flow line shows that a decrease of £121.369m in cash balances is expected over the three month period.
-This will reduce our cash deposits to zero.
-During this time deposits will be placed in order to achieve liquidity to meet our cash flow obligations. - 7.4.
-Borrowing for the Council's capital programme will have to be taken before the end of the year.
-Consideration is being given to the best time to borrow to ensure the borrowing rates we receive are attractive, whilst avoiding holding cash balances for an unnecessary period of time attracting poor interest returns.
-Any borrowing will affect the cash flow position and increase the level of investments we have.
+Projected cash flow for the quarter 1 December 2009 to 28 February 2009 is detailed graphically in Appendix 3 to the report.
+The graph shows a daily cash flow position showing the daily cash position moving between positive and negative balances. - 7.3.
+The cumulative cash flow line shows that a decrease of £57.243m in cash balances is expected over the three month period.
+This reflects the Council spending more money than we receive in income, however it should be noted that the expenditure includes capital spend which requires to be funded through borrowing.
+The cash flow projection does not include any funds received through borrowing. - 7.4.
+Prudential Borrowing for the council's capital programme will have to be taken before the end of the year.
+Consideration is being given to the best time to borrow to ensure the borrowing rates we receive are attractive, whilst avoiding holding cash balances for unnecessary period of time attracting poor interest returns.
+Any borrowing will affect the cash flow position and increase the level of investments we have. - 7.5.
+The Council can borrow for very short periods to manage cash flow prior to undertaking our Prudential Borrowing if necessary.